 In order for us to help new drivers find an affordable way to get on the road, we regularly update our list of the cheapest cars to insure for drivers from the ages of 17-25.

-So, take look at this list to find out what is the cheapest car to insure as a young driver.
+So, take look at this list to find out what’s the cheapest car to insure as a young driver.

-Closely related to its not-so-distant relatives, the Seat Mii and Skoda Citigo, the VW Up! is one of the most entertaining small cars on the market.
+As mentioned above, the VW Up! is closely related to the Seat Mii and Skoda Citigo, and it’s one of the most entertaining small cars on the market.
 Add excellent build quality, plus low running costs, and this little cutie is sure to put a smile on your face.

 The Up! is available with a punchy little 1.0-litre engine (59bhp, 74bhp or swift 89bhp).
 There's even an electric version – the e-Up! – which has a range of up to 99 miles on a single charge, but it's pricey at £21,140 new.

 If you’re looking for a new small car that’s both cheap and spacious, the Dacia Sandero is a great option.
 There’s plenty of space for passengers in both the front and back, and the boot is roomy too.

 Choose from three engines: a 1.0-litre non-turbo petrol, a 0.9-litre turbocharged petrol and a 1.5-litre diesel.
 The first is great around town but struggles a little on faster roads, the second is much faster, and the diesel option is the most expensive.